-Zapier allows you to integrate Pipefy with over 500 web applications.
-On this page, we'll explain everything you need to know to set an integration between external apps and Pipefy using Zapier.
+Zapier enables you to integrate Pipefy with over 1000 web apps.
+This article will teach you everything you need to know about setting up an integration between Pipefy and other apps via Zapier.

-- A Zapier account.
-(Zapier offers both free and paid plans – check out Zapier's Pricing page for more information).
+- A Zapier account (Zapier offers both free and paid plans.
+Check out their pricing page for more information).

 Sign up for a Zapier account

-Before you start creating new integrations you'll need to create a Zapier account or sign in if you already have one.
+Before you start creating new zaps (that's how integrations via Zapier are called) you'll need to create a new Zapier account or sign in if you already have one.

-- Click the ‘sign up for free’ button or fill in the form on their home page
+- Click the ‘sign up’ button or fill in the form in their home page.

 Let’s get started!